 Our Mission and What We’re About

-At the core of a phased-in Winchester, Virginia presence, CPC is currently working to restore the Patsy Cline’s Historic House at 608 South Kent Street to its original appearance, circa 1950, when Patsy lived there with her mother and siblings.
-The Historic House will portray the story of Patsy’s Winchester years, the lives of others associated with her, and events that were pivotal to her career.
-CPC is presently raising funds to restore and interpret the Historic House and its grounds so it can be opened for public tours and special events.
+At the core of a phased-in Winchester, Virginia presence, CPC restored the Patsy Cline Historic House at 608 South Kent Street to its original appearance, circa 1950, when Patsy lived there with her mother and siblings.

-Future plans include honoring Patsy Cline and her music through the establishment of a Patsy Cline Museum in Winchester, Virginia.
-The museum will chronicle all of the milestones of Patsy Cline’s passionate and poignant life story.
+Future plans include honoring Patsy Cline and her music through the establishment of a Patsy Cline Museum in Winchester.
+The museum will chronicle milestones of her life story.
 It will feature images, related sounds, and moving pictures of her era, creating both a soundscape and visual tapestry of her life and singing career.

-CPC is looking for volunteers to assist with the Historic House initiative as well as for items and recollections of Patsy that can be incorporated into the future museum.
-Please contact Celebrating Patsy Cline, Inc., at 540-662-5555 or firstname.lastname@example.org.
+CPC is looking for volunteers to assist with the Historic House as well as for items and recollections of Patsy that can be incorporated.
+Please contact 540-662-5555 or firstname.lastname@example.org.

 - Celebrating Patsy Cline (CPC) acquires Patsy Cline’s house at 608 South Kent Street through contributions from the Adams family, Preservation of Historic Winchester, and an anonymous donor.

-- Patsy Cline’s house at 608 South Kent Street is listed on the National Register of Historic Places and the Virginia Landmarks Register.
+- In 2005, Patsy Cline’s house at 608 South Kent Street is listed on the National Register of Historic Places and the Virginia Landmarks Register.

-- City of Winchester presents grant funding to initiate conceptual plans and design work for a future Patsy Cline Museum.
+- City of Winchester presents grant funding in 2005 to initiate conceptual plans and design work for a future Patsy Cline Museum.

 - The CPC mission statement is ratified: “To Preserve and Perpetuate the Legacy of Patsy Cline and Her Music.”